akhabibullina/gitter/README.md

 ### Todo's

-- Unit Tests
+- Add more unit tests
-- Automate JSHint
+- Automate JSHint(GruntJs)
-- Concatenate the files into one file(fewer HTTP requests)
+- Concatenate and minify the files into one "build" file(GruntJs)
 - Logging mechanism
 - Handle exceptions
-- Code Commenting
-- Cleanup
-- Add NodeJs server for simplicity
+- Use [Backbone.LocalStorage] - Backbone plugin that uses browser's LocalStorage for persistence or add NodeJs server for simplicity

 License
 ----